rpshende/rpshende.github.io/Guessing.md

 classDef red fill:#FF0000, stroke: #000000, stroke-width: 2px, color: #FFF
     C("Generate random number between 1 and 10"):::blue
     Start ---> C
+    D{"While: number of user attempts <= 5"}
-    D("Prompt user for input"):::black
+    E("Prompt user for input"):::black
     C ---> D
+    D ---> E
-    E{"If number guessed by the user is NOT equal to the generated #"}
+    F{"If user input is not equal to the randomly generated number"}
+    G{"Print 'wrong, try again' on the screen and go back to the start of the loop"}
-    D --Accept user input--> E
+    E --Accept user input---> F
+    F ---> G
+    G ---> D
+    X{"Else, print 'Yay, you guessed the number correctly!' and end the program."}
+    F ---> X
+    X ---> End
+    Y("Else (number of attempts is greater than 5), exit out of the loop") D --> Y
+    Z("Print 'You did not guess the number correctly.' and print the correct number.")
+    Y --> Z
+    Z --> End
 ```